-Stanley J. Seeger Visiting Fellowships normally provide a monthly salary of $3,959.
-In case of scholars receiving outside funding for the research they propose to pursue at Princeton, the salary level will be adjusted, with the approval of the Dean of the Faculty.
-Fellows are responsible for their own travel expenses and moving arrangements.
+Stanley J. Seeger Visiting Fellowships carry a monthly salary of $4,175.
+In the case of scholars receiving outside funding for the research they propose to pursue at Princeton, the salary level will be adjusted, with the approval of the Dean of the Faculty.

 - Scholars in all disciplines of the humanities or the social sciences, who are affiliated with Greek academic institutions, including universities and research institutes.
 Early career scholars with adjunct appointments at Greek institutions will also be considered.

 - Professionals who are affiliated with Greek institutions: libraries, museums, the Archaeological Service, governmental agencies, etc.

 - Independent scholars with a Ph.D. (i.e., not affiliated with an institution) who are residents of Greece or other overseas countries, and who have a distinguished record of published work

 - Hellenists (i.e., scholars in Classical Studies, Late Antique Studies, Byzantine Studies, or Modern Greek Studies), irrespective of nationality, who hold regular faculty or research appointments at academic institutions in overseas countries other than Greece